slyval/guidelines/SAP Commerce/Commerce Conventions.md

 - **Annotation** based injection- autowiring can be achieved by using the the @Autowired or @Resource annotations.
 This should be used mainly when using annotation based bean definitions

 ### Essential Data Management
 Almost all non-trivial solutions have some core data that all functionality depends on.
 This is data that is usually known at the onset of a project.
-Examples of this data are user roles, permissions, product categories, product catalogs
+Examples of this data are user roles, permissions, product categories, product catalogs,

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE2NTM5NjgyMjksLTEyNjEyMzU3NzEsOT
+eyJoaXN0b3J5IjpbLTE3MzkzMzYyODEsLTE2NTM5NjgyMjksLT
-g5NzU1NzAwLDE1MTQ2OTQ2MTAsLTE1NzkzODUyNzMsMzg0Njk1
+EyNjEyMzU3NzEsOTg5NzU1NzAwLDE1MTQ2OTQ2MTAsLTE1Nzkz
-NTE5LDE2Mjk0MTcxNzgsLTE3NjE2MjYyNDcsMzQ4MTY1MjQsLT
+ODUyNzMsMzg0Njk1NTE5LDE2Mjk0MTcxNzgsLTE3NjE2MjYyND
-MzMjk0MDIsMTUzNzI3MDkxMCwtMTgzMzM1MjY3MCwtMTQ4ODkx
+csMzQ4MTY1MjQsLTMzMjk0MDIsMTUzNzI3MDkxMCwtMTgzMzM1
-Njg4LC02MTI4NDQ5MzUsMTY3Njc2OTM4LC0xODY2OTkyNTcsLT
+MjY3MCwtMTQ4ODkxNjg4LC02MTI4NDQ5MzUsMTY3Njc2OTM4LC
-k3NzA0NjI2NiwtMTE2NDU4NjM1OSwtMzM0MzQ1NzM2LDg2ODMw
+0xODY2OTkyNTcsLTk3NzA0NjI2NiwtMTE2NDU4NjM1OSwtMzM0
-NDgxOF19
+MzQ1NzM2XX0=
 -->